ghartmann4/portfolio/connect-four.md

 # Connect Four

 This is a connect four game that you can play against an AI opponent.
-I wrote this game from scratch in a way that allows you to play on an n x m board of any size.
+I wrote this game from scratch in a way that allows you to choose the size of the n x m board.
 The AI opponent plays with a minimax algorithm and uses alpha-beta pruning for efficiency.
 The depth can be changed easily--at higher depths, the program takes longer to run on each turn, but the computer will play more optimally.

 ## Minimax Algorithm
 A minimax algorithm works by

+In practice, a depth of even 4 or 5 seems to provide an even match for most human players (i.e., my family and friends), and at depth of 7 it plays nearly perfectly.

 ## Alpha-beta Pruning